-FFMIA requires DoD to establish and maintain financial management systems that comply substantially with the Federal financial management systems requirements, applicable Federal accounting standards, and the U.S. Government Standard General Ledger at the transaction level.
-For areas in which an agency is not in compliance, OMB Circular A-136 (Revised) requires the agency to identify remediation activities planned or underway to bring the systems into substantial compliance with FFMIA.
-DoD is applying appropriate financial resources to achieve audit readiness.
-Financial-system resources include resources for designing and achieving an audit-ready systems environment, including new system deployment costs, other than the Enterprise Resource Planning (ERP) systems.
+The FFMIA requires the DoD to establish and maintain financial management systems that comply substantially with the Federal financial management systems requirements, applicable Federal accounting standards, and the U.S. Government Standard General Ledger at the transaction level.
+For areas in which an agency is not in compliance, OMB Circular No. A-136 requires the agency to identify remediation activities planned or underway to bring the systems into substantial compliance with the FFMIA.
+The DoD is applying appropriate financial resources to achieve audit readiness.
+Financial system resources include resources for designing and achieving an audit-ready systems environment, including new system deployment costs, other than the Enterprise Resource Planning (ERP) systems.
 It also includes the resources to make needed and cost-effective changes to legacy systems that will be part of the audit-ready systems environment.
-ERPs will be an essential part of DoD's audit readiness efforts.
-However, DoD reported in FIAR Plan Status Report, May 2015, that custom-built legacy systems, financial systems, and non-financial feeder systems will still be material to audit readiness.
-Some of the systems are being replaced, but many will still be in use after FY 2017 when DoD is required to produce auditable financial statements.
-Therefore, DoD will continue to rely on legacy systems to meet the audit readiness dates.
+ERP systems will be an essential part of the DoD's audit-readiness efforts.
+However, the DoD reported in the Financial Improvement and Audit Readiness Plan Status Report, May 2016, that custom-built legacy systems, financial systems, and nonfinancial feeder systems will still be material to audit readiness.
+Some of the systems are being replaced, but many will still be in use after FY 2017 when the DoD is required to produce auditable financial statements.
+Therefore, the DoD will continue to rely on legacy systems to meet the audit-readiness dates.

-For FY 2015, DoD did not substantially comply with FFMIA.
+For FY 2016, the DoD did not substantially comply with the FFMIA.
 The Under Secretary of Defense (Comptroller)/Chief Financial Officer, DoD, acknowledged to us that DoD financial management and feeder systems could not provide adequate evidence supporting various material amounts on the financial statements and that previously identified material weaknesses continue.
-The financial management and feeder systems did not substantially comply with the Federal financial management systems requirements, Federal accounting standards, and the U.S. Government Standard General Ledger at the transaction level as of September 30, 2015.
-Therefore, based on the representation of DoD, we did not substantiate whether DoD complied with FFMIA and OMB implementation guidance.
+The financial management and feeder systems did not substantially comply with the Federal financial management systems requirements, Federal accounting standards, or the U.S. Government Standard General Ledger at the transaction level as of September 30, 2016.
+Therefore, based on the representation of the DoD, we did not substantiate whether the DoD complied with FFMIA and OMB implementation guidance.